mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 2. Select **Add file > Create new file**.
 3. Enter the new folder's name in the text field and add `/` at the end.
 4. In the next text box, enter the name of the new page, ending with `.md`.
-5. When you're ready to submit your changes, scroll to the bottom of the page to commit your changes and start a pull request.
+5. When you're ready to submit your changes, commit your changes to start a pull request.
 6. Add a descriptive title if the default title isn't sufficient.
 Add an extended description to summarize the changes you've made.
 7. The default setting is **Create a new branch for this commit and start a pull request**.
 In the field below that, you can customize the branch name - you can also leave it as default.
 8. Select **Propose changes**.
 9. On the next page, you can scroll down to compare changes with the original document to double-check your changes.
 10. If you're happy with them confirm that the title and description are correct, then select **Create pull request**.
 11. Add your new section to the [Handbook table of contents](https://github.com/mattermost/mattermost-handbook/blob/0.2.1/SUMMARY.md).
-If you plan to reorder the table of contents as part of your change, please tag @jason.blais or @justine.geffen in Mattermost \(@jasonblais or @justinegeffen in GitHub\) as a redirect may need to be set up to accommodate the change.
+If you plan to reorder the table of contents as part of your change, please tag @jason.blais or @carrie.warner in Mattermost \(@jasonblais or @cwarnermm in GitHub\) as a redirect may need to be set up to accommodate the change.

 ## Frequently asked questions